Strona główna » Something about polish falconry

-If you want to know anything about falconry in Poland then You came to right place!
+If you want to know few basic facts about falconry in Poland then You came to right place!
 Well, let’s start from the begining.
-I didn’t make a whole English copy of this site because I think that there is enough falconry web sites – just go to falconry webring!
+I didn’t make a whole English copy of this site because I think that there is enough falconry web sites – just google them!
 This short description is about to tell You, how does falconry in Poland look like.

-Modern falconry in Poland exists since 1975 and currently (2009) we have ca. 100 active falconers.
-So it is difficult to show many succeses.
-I think that here more than 65% of falconers fly goshawks and that’s what Polish falconers are good in.
+Modern falconry in Poland exists since 1972 and currently (2020) we have ca. 200 active falconers – most of them are organized in one central Club called „Gniazdo Sokolnikow”.
+I think that here more than 60% of falconers fly goshawks and that’s what Polish falconers are good in.
+However the other 40% flying falcons (mainly female peregrines) also represent a good level of european falconry.
 In the end of 2008 we have succesfully established last part of legal requirements that introduced the same CITES regulations as in other EU countries.
 Thnaks to that it is no longer a problem to travel and keep the birds from other EU countries.
-Unfortunately still it is not allowed to obtain any wild birds thus for example Goshawk population is very strong in Poland.
+Unfortunately still it is not allowed to obtain any wild birds although for example Goshawk population is very strong in Poland.

-Well, that’s all about Polish falconry.
+Well, that’s most main details about Polish falconry.
 If you have any questions, then simply email me and I will answer them as quick as I can.
-Click on the KONTAKT tag at the upper left side of this site and then write your question.
-You can also see the galery, but all of this site exept this part is in polish.
+Click on the KONTAKT section of this site and then write your question.
+You can also see the galery, but all of this site except this part is in polish.